Tomas-Kaiser/typescript_tutorial/README.md

 import { Circle, Square } from "./Shape"; // We do not have to mention index.ts if we enable moduleResolution: "node"
 ```

+## Integration with JavaScript

+- Including JS code in TS projects
+- Type checking JS code
+- JSDocs
+- Declaration (Type Definition)
+- Using declaration files from @types/

+### Including JS Code in TS Projects

+We need to enable allowJs in `tsconfig.json` to use JS in TS project.